2021 All-Ireland Senior Hurling Championship: Awards

 On 9 December, the All-Stars winners were announced with Limerick having a record twelve players named on the team.

 Its the first time that a county has reached double figures in the final 15.

-On 10 December during a televised special on RTE, Cian Lynch was named as the All Stars Hurler of the Year with Eoin Cody named the All Stars Young Hurler of the Year.
+On 10 December during a televised special on RTÉ, Cian Lynch was named as the All Stars Hurler of the Year with Eoin Cody named the All Stars Young Hurler of the Year.